Fort Clark, Texas, was a frontier fort near Brackettville in Kinney County. It is listed on the National Register of

-The U.S. Army took his advice, and established Fort Clark on June 20, 1852, with the objective of protecting the San Antonio-El Paso Road and protecting area settlements from both Indians and threats from Mexico.
+The U.S. Army took his advice and established Fort Clark on June 20, 1852, intending to protect the San Antonio-El Paso Road and area settlements from both Indians and threats from Mexico.

 The land was leased for the fort and Companies C and E of the First Infantry under Major Joseph H. LaMotte, who, along with an advance and rear guard of U.S. Mounted Rifles, began constructing the fort.
 By 1853, the soldier’s barracks were nearly completed; in 1854, three officers’ quarters were built.
 In 1855 a stone hospital and a two-story storehouse were erected.

 Within no time, a settlement sprang up around the fort, beginning when Oscar B. Brackett established a stage stop and opened a dry-goods store.
 When the settlement was founded in 1852, it was called Brackett but was later renamed Brackettville.
 Even though the fort was just south of the community, the town grew slowly because of the constant Indian threats.

 In 1861, at the onset of the Civil War and the secession of Texas, Federal soldiers abandoned the fort in March 1861.
-The Confederates moved in and was occupied by the Second Texas Mounted Rifles until August 1862.
+The Confederates moved in and were occupied by the Second Texas Mounted Rifles until August 1862.
 It was then used briefly as a hospital for Confederate troops and area civilians.
 Union soldiers returned in December 1866, next involved in numerous Indian Wars.